 Brian M. Wooten serves as the Inaugural Executive Director of Community Engagement at Kennesaw State University (KSU).
-He is a tenured faculty member with primary teaching assignments in KSU’s First-Year Seminar program, the Honor’s program and the Leadership Studies program.
-Prior to his work in the Office of Community Engagement, he was the founding director of the Center for Student Leadership (CSL).
-In this role, he provided vision and leadership that moved the area from a one-person unit to an expansive Center offering an array of programs and services to KSU students.
+He is a tenured faculty member with primary teaching assignments in KSU’s Department of Leadership and Integrative Studies.
+Prior to his work in the Office of Community Engagement, he served as the founding director of the KSU Center for Student Leadership (CSL).
+In that role, he provided vision and leadership that moved the area from a one-person unit to an expansive Center offering an array of programs and services to KSU students.

-Wooten is active in a number of professional organizations and most recently served as the Chair of the Board of Directors for the National Association for Campus Activities (NACA).
+Wooten is active in a number of professional organizations and community boards.
+Currently, he serves on the Advisory Boards for the EDGE Connection and the Center for Family Resources.
+Professionally, he served as the Chair of the Board of Directors for the National Association for Campus Activities (NACA).
 He has published work in various magazines and Journals including a chapter entitled “Integration of Peer Leadership in the Co-Curricular experience” for Josey-Bass’s monograph on student engagement published in spring 2012.

 He regularly presents educational sessions, provides trainings and speaks on various aspects of his work in leadership and community engagement.
 He has guest lectured at Universities in Mumbai, India, Cape Coast, Ghana, West Africa and in Stellenbosch, South Africa.
 He has had the fortune of speaking at the South African Semboka held at Stellenbosch University sharing the stage with the Archbishop Desmond Tutu.